India's annual coal power output falls for first time in a decade

 Solar energy output rose by over a quarter while wind energy generation rose 5%, the data showed.
 The contribution of solar and wind energy to India’s overall energy generation rose to 8.8%, more than double their share of 3.6% in 2015.

-Graphic: India's annual electricity generatihere
+Graphic: India's annual electricity generation.
+Click here

 India’s electricity requirement grew at the slowest pace in six years in 2019, according to government data.